florian-lefebvre/astro-integration-kit/.changeset/happy-plums-kneel.md

 "astro-integration-kit": minor
 ---

-- Added `hasVitePlugin` utility and plugin
-- Added warnings when duplicate Vite plugins are created
+Adds a new `hasVitePlugin` utility.
+Other utilities have been updated to use it under the hood and warn when duplicate Vite plugins are created